How the CCP and Its Proxies Created a ‘World on Fire’: Col. John Mills

 You want to get their attention.

-You want to get them to stop misbehaving, go after something else that they value.
+You want to get them to stop misbehaving.

-So, with China, they have a weakness in energy.
+So with China, they have a weakness in energy.

 They have a vulnerability in food.

-They have great instability at home.
+They have a great instability at home.

 Those are things we can poke at.

-And if they don't like it, and if they start complaining, we just say, well, they need to stop poking at us in cyber and we'll stop squeezing their energy supply.
+And if they don't like it and if they start complaining, we just say, well,, they need to stop poking at us in cyber and we'll stop squeezing their energy supply.

 It's as simple as that.

-Because you're going to be able to keep out the lower-level operators, but a sophisticated high-end nation that operates with no rule set is going to be able to break in regularly.
+That's the way you get attention and response in cyber oftentimes because you're going to be able to keep out the lower level operators, but a sophisticated high end nation that operates with no rule set is going to be able to break in regularly.

 And they're focusing on critical infrastructure.

-These are private companies that are operating critical infrastructure to try and make money.
+They're operating critical infrastructure to try to make money.

 They're not military intelligence or intelligence units.